Kakira Airport

 Kakira Airport (ICAO: HUKK) is one of the 46 airports in Uganda.
-It is in Kakira, Jinja District, Eastern Region.
+It is a small private, civilian airport in Kakira, Jinja District, Eastern Region.
 The geographic coordinates of this airport are 00 degrees, 29 minutes, 56 seconds north and 33 degrees, 16 minutes, 57 seconds east (latitude: 0.4990; longitude: 33.2825).
 It is approximately 107 km, by air, east of Entebbe International Airport, the country's largest civilian and military airport.

 The airport is adjacent to the Kakira Sugar Factory and within the Kakira estate close to the main family residences on the Madhvani estate.
-It is a small private, civilian airport that serves the town of Kakira and the Madhvani Group.
+The private airport serves the town of Kakira and the Madhvani Group.
 Its operations are privately administered and, as of December 2009, not by the Uganda Civil Aviation Authority.

 Facilities

 The airport is 3960 ft above sea level and has a single paved runway that is 1280 m in length.